helper-uttam/movie-recommendation/README.md

 # Movie Recommendation System
 This application is based on **content based filtering** and uses **cosine similarity** to differentiate between multiple movies in multi-dimension space of vectors on the basis of all the different name of the casts , and the genres (eg: action, horror).

 # Requriements

+**Highly Recommended**:

+According to my personal PC specification (windowsOS x64) all the requirements are listed in [requirements.txt](https://github.com/helper-uttam/movie-recommendation/blob/master/requirements.txt) file.
 ```
 - Python >= 3.8
 - Flask == 1.1.1